Use our free printable fall signs to spruce up your home decor, the frugal way!

 You can choose to print all three or however many you need.

-Honestly, I have one main space I decorate (the old buffet I painted in my kitchen), and one sign is usually plenty for a simple tabletop display.
+Honestly, I have one main space I decorate (an old buffet in my kitchen), and one sign is usually plenty for a simple tabletop display.

 You might have several spaces, though, and want to have different sizes for trays, walls, or shelves in separate areas of your home.